 NADH, FADH, Coenzyme A and methylmalonyl-CoA feed directly into the krebs cycle where they aid in the production of ATP, a vital energy source.
-Insufficient intake of B vitamins can impair energy production and leave a person feeling fatigued.
+Insufficient intake of B vitamins can impair energy production.
+It is important to have a steady supply of B vitamins throughout the day for adequate energy production.